Tes3103/kids_store/README.md

 * Currentely the wishitem page not function fully in the future I would like to enhance the functionality of the page
 * I would like to have designers to meet with our customers who needs special order for unique design and material
 * Enable a live chat session with the site admin and customers
+* I would like to do more validator test and Autmated test

 Back to [Top](#table-of-content)